Doctor of Public Health, 2005, University of Texas, School of Public Health, Community Health Sciences

 B.S., 1998, Tulane University, Cell and Molecular Biology

-Dr. Kymberle Sterling is currently an Assistant Professor of Health Promotion and Behavior in the School of Public Health.
-Previously, she was a Post-doctoral Research Associate in the National Cancer Institute’s Career Development Training Program at the University of Illinois at Chicago.
-She served as a Research Assistant II for the School of Public Health at the University of Texas Science Center.
-She was also a program coordinator for the National Center of Excellence in Women’s Health and Public Health Advisor for the Office of Louisiana State Senator Paulette Irons.
+Kymberle Sterling, DrPH, is an Associate Professor of Health Promotion & Behavior at the School of Public Health at GSU.
+Previously, she was a Post-doctoral Research Associate in the National Cancer Institute’s (NCI) Career Development Training Program at the University of Illinois at Chicago.

-Dr. Sterling’s research interests are broadly focused in the area of health promotion and health behavior change among adolescents.
-Her scholarly work utilizes behavioral science strategies to prevent and reduce cancer-related risk factors, particularly tobacco use, among adolescents.
+Dr. Sterling’s research interests are broadly focused in the area of health promotion and health behavior change among vulnerable populations.
+Her scholarly work utilizes behavioral science strategies to prevent and reduce cancer-related risk factors, particularly tobacco use, among adolescents and young adults.

 - Sterling, K.L.;Curry, S.J.; Emery, S.; Sporer, A.K.; Mermelstein, R.; Berbaum, M.; Lee, J.(2009).Fidelity of implementation among prepackaged youth smoking cessation programs.Health Education Research, 2009 Dec;24(6):941-8.
 DOI:10.1093/her/cyp053.Sterling, K.L.; Mermelstein, R; Turner, L; Diviak, K; Flay, B.; and Shiffman, S.(2009)Nicotine Dependence Syndrome Scale (NDSS): psychometric properties and prediction of smoking behavior change among adolescents, Addictive Behaviors, 34(6-7):616-9.
 DOI: 10.1016/j.addbeh.2009.03.016Ford, K; Diamond, P; Kelder, S; Sterling, K; Meshack,A; McAlister, A. (2009).Attitudes,Self-Efficacy, andIntentions: Confirmatory Factor Analysis of Measures of Adolescent Initiation of Cigarette Smoking.
 Psychology of Addictive Behaviors,Vol 23(2), 271-278.Sterling, K.L.; Curry, S.J.; Emery, S.; Sporer, A.K.; Mermelstein, R.; Berbaum, M.; Lee, J. (2009).Internally-developed youth smoking cessation programs: characterizing the unique features of “home grown” programs developed by community-based organizations.
 International Journal of Environmental Research and Public Health, 6(3), 1026-1040; doi:10.3390/ijerph6031026.Sterling, K.L.; Diamond, P.M.; Pallonen, U.; Mullen, P.D.; Ford, K.H; and McAlister, A.(2007).
 Smoking-related self-efficacy, cognition, and intention: Assessing factorial validity and structural relationships in9th-12th grade current smokers.
 Addictive Behaviors, 32(9),1863-1867.